 - Documentation verifying the number of FTEs on payroll and pay rates for the following periods:

-- 8 week period after loan was disbursed
+- 8 week or 24 week covered period after the loan was disbursed

 - 2/15/2019 – 6/30/2019

 - 1/1/2020 – 2/29/2020

 - 2/15/2019 – 6/30/2019 (for a seasonal employer)